A new algebraic approach to genome rearrangement models: Background: the permutation approach

-Now, while permutation path probabilities vary for different elements of $[\sigma]$ (that is, in general, $\beta_k(\sigma)\neq \beta_k(d\sigma)$ for $\sigma\in\SN, d\in\DN$), the group structure of $\DN$ ensures that using different permutations in $[\sigma]$ to represent a genome will still give the same genome path probabilities and thus likelihoods.
-Actually, the further symmetries that we require of our model ensure that there are bigger classes of permutations that all have the same path probabilities (and thus likelihoods).
+We note that permutation path probabilities vary for different elements of $[\sigma]$ (that is, in general, $\beta_k(\sigma)\neq \beta_k(d\sigma)$ for $\sigma\in\SN, d\in\DN$).
+However, {\em genome} path probabilities are of course constant on the cosets $[\sigma]$.
+In fact, the model symmetry conditions (\ref{cond:m1}) and (\ref{cond:m2}) ensure that there are bigger classes of permutations that all have the same path probabilities (and thus likelihoods).
 The following results were established in \cite{mles} ($(i)$) and \cite{vjez_circ1} ($(ii)$ and $(iii)$).

 \begin{theorem} Let $(\cM,w,dist)$ be a full biological model for evolution.
 For all $k\in\NN_0$ and $\sigma\in\SN$, the following hold. \begin{enumerate} \item[(i)] $\alpha_k(\sigma_1)=\alpha_k(\sigma_2)$ for all $\sigma_1,\sigma_2\in [\sigma] = \{d\sigma : d\in\DN\}$. \item[(ii)] If the model has the dihedral symmetry property (\ref{cond:m1}), then $\alpha_k(\sigma_1)=\alpha_k(\sigma_2)$ for all $\sigma_1,\sigma_2$ in the set